writememe/rat_hunter/CONTRIBUTING.md

 Suggesting and developing new features
 -----------------------

-When you are [creating feature](https://github.com/writememe/rat_hunter/issues), please populate the Github feature template, prior to developing any feature so we can discuss and agree on the feature.
+When you are [creating a feature](https://github.com/writememe/rat_hunter/issues), please populate the Github feature template, prior to developing any feature so we can discuss and agree on the feature.

 ## Ideas for features